 Luscious green forests, clear streams with potable water, impressive rocky cliffs, and clean man-made trails are some of the features of the huge park.
 We didn’t get to explore much of the deeper part, but what we saw and experienced was enough to make a good impression.

 The place was very relaxing and rejuvenating.
-To read more about the Söderåsen National Park, its wildlife, plant life, geology, etc., visit: Söderåsen National Park.
-I really hope to experience more of Sweden in the near future..
-It’s the closest neighbor to Norway, yet it seems super far.. haha 😉 Cheers!
+To read more about the Söderåsen National Park and its wildlife, you can visit: Söderåsen National Park.
+I really hope to experience more of Sweden in the near future.
+Cheers!